Dirac cohomology and simple modules of the Dunkl-Opdam subalgebra via inherited Drinfeld properties

 by the relations

-If one restricts their view to rational Cherednik algebras associated to classical complex groups $G(m,p,n)$ then \cite{DO03} defines a set of commuting operators inside the rational Cheredinik algebra, where the main part of these operators is quadratic in a special basis of $V$ and $V^*$.
-Firstly we will give particular presentation of the rational Cherednik algebra associated to $G(m,1,n)$ which appears a little simpler than the more general presentation.
-Define a generating set for $G(m,1,n)$ consisting of the simple reflection in $S_n$ denoted $(i,i+1)$ and the 'short' reflections $g_i$ which have order $m$.
-Let $\eta$ be a primitive $m^{th}$ root of unity.
-Given $G(m,1,n)$ acting on $V$ let $x_i \in V$ be the vectors such that $w (x_i) = x_{w(i)}$ for $w \in S_n$ and
+If one restricts to rational Cherednik algebras associated to classical complex groups $G(m,p,n)$ then \cite{DO03} show there is a set of commuting operators inside the rational Cherednik algebra.
+The main part of these operators is quadratic in a special basis of $V$ and $V^*$.
+We give a particular presentation of the rational Cherednik algebra associated to $G(m,1,n)$.